tjelvar-olsson/biologists-guide-to-computing/source/preface.rst

 Thanks to Nick Pullen for feedback and discussions on the data visualisation chapter.
 Many thanks to Matthew Hartley for discussions and encouragement.

-I'm also grateful for feedback from Lucy Liu.
+I'm also grateful for feedback from Lucy Liu and Morten Grøftehauge.